-Haddington Place residents about the housing scheme proposed by Teague Homes for the Annandale Street Lane site.
-Now they've formed a group with others from Annandale Street to argue and the effect on the local economy. their case (contact: Scott Robertson.
-557 4980).
-Katie Crumlish and Dave opportunity to influence the Williamson explain what it's all about. concerned about the scale and density of the Teague housing proposal.
-We feel it's inappropriate to the size and the overall strategy for the area." location of the site.
+Last month we noted protests from Haddington Place residents about the housing scheme proposed by Teague Homes for the Annandale Street Lane site.
+Now they've formed a group with others from Annandale Street to argue their case (contact: Scott Robertson, 557 4980).
+Katie Crumlish and Dave Williamson explain what it's all about.

+"The first thing is that we are concerned about the scale and density of the Teague housing proposal.
+We feel it's inappropriate to the size and location of the site.